paolomonella/ursus/documentation.md

 discussing the error and the proposed emendation.

 Both `<sic>` and `<corr>` include one or more `<w>` and zero or more `<pc>` or `<gap>`.

+A `<note type="emendation">` can also occur outside a `<corr>` element, when it includes a textual-critical discussion but no specific emendation is proposed.